A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Introduction

 \section{Introduction}

 The landscape of Artificial Intelligence (AI) has now undergone a fundamental paradigm shift: from prioritizing foundation model architecture and simplified benchmark performance to emphasizing problem definition and rigorous real-world evaluations.
 This marks {the end of the ``first half'' of AI development}, in which progress was primarily driven by training methods~\citep{liu2024deepseek}, scaling~\citep{he2016deep, achiam2023gpt, gu2025scaling}, and model architectures~\citep{vaswani2017attention}, which repeatedly pushed higher scores on standardized benchmarks~\citep{wang2024mmlu, krizhevsky2012imagenet}.
-In the first half of AI development, the field has evolved towards a dominant paradigm of scaling data and model size.
-A general recipe of massive pre-training \citep{minaee2024large} followed by a post-training process \citep{ouyang2022training} that solves traditional benchmarks with remarkable accuracy.
+During this period, the field converged on a dominant paradigm of scaling data and model size.
+This paradigm follows a general recipe of massive pre-training \citep{minaee2024large} followed by a post-training process \citep{ouyang2022training}, which solves traditional benchmarks with remarkable accuracy.
 Under well-defined training pipelines, Large Language Models (LLMs) and agents can achieve over 90\% accuracy on benchmarks such as MMLU \citep{hendrycksmeasuring} or MATH \citep{hendrycks2measuring}.
 As a result, LLMs and agents have rapidly evolved from static predictors, like conventional machine learning models, into general-purpose agents capable of complex reasoning \citep{wu2025multi}, planning \citep{li2025towards}, and tool use \citep{huang2025deepresearchguard, zou2025survey} in various tasks and environments.
+In this survey, we define a \textbf{foundation agent} as an autonomous or semi-autonomous system driven by a foundation model (e.g., LLM, Vision-Language Model (VLM), or world model), augmented with perception, reasoning, planning, tool use, and memory management (see Section~\ref{sec:background} for more details).